 By adding together and doubling your section scores, you get a Selection Index of 212.
 Does this score qualify you to be a National Merit Semifinalist?
 It depends on where in the U.S. you live.
 Keep reading for the full chart that shows the qualifying cutoff scores for National Merit in each state.

 Qualifying PSAT Scores for National Merit, State by State

 We've created a chart that shows the Selection Index score you need to qualify for Semifinalist in every state.

-While the National Merit Scholarship Corporation doesn't release a full list of cutoffs, it will tell interested individuals what scores they need for their own state.
-Because of this, the data in the chart below was crowdsourced from individuals across the country
+While NMSC doesn't release a full list of cutoffs, they will tell you what the score cutoff is for your state (if you took the PSAT as a junior that year).
+Because of this, the data in the chart below is crowdsourced from individuals across the country.

-If you think any cutoffs are in error, let us know in the comments!
-You can also verify your own state's Selection Index cutoff by calling NMSC at (847) 866-5100.
+If any of the cutoffs are wrong, let us know in the comments!
+You can also confirm your own state's Selection Index cutoff by calling NMSC at (847) 866-5100.